nickjeffrey/check_ibm_pdu/README.md

 # check_ibm_pdu
 nagios check for IBM / Lenovo intelligent Power Distribution Unit

 This check is for IBM / Lenovo Intelligent Power Distribution Units.
+Originally designed and manufactured by IBM, these PDU devices are also re-branded by Lenovo.
 If you are not sure if you have the appropriate PDU, the login screen looks similar to:

 <img src=images/login.png>